 Geographic Information Scientists (GIScientists) have an ongoing concern with the collection, analysis and display of high precision spatial data.
 The Department of Geography (GEOG) and the Department of Computer Science (CSCI) are offering a joint undergraduate certificate in GIS and Computational Science.
 The program draws upon faculty expertise in both departments, providing interdisciplinary training in spatial data analysis and computation, both of which characterize GIS in most career paths.
 Computational geospatial skills are in high demand on campus and in local, regional and national job markets such as government employment, industry or consulting careers, and graduate school.
-This certificate will be available to GEOG majors, to students enrolled in the Bachelor of Arts in CSCI program managed through the College of Arts & Sciences, and to students in other earth science disciplines (e.g., GEOL, ENVS, ENVD, EBIO, ANTH) and social science disciplines (e.g., PSCI, ECON, SOCY).
+The certificate is available for all majors and may be of particular interest for students in other earth science disciplines and social science disciplines.
 Non-matriculated students may enroll at CU through Continuing Education and once admitted, may apply for the certificate.

 How to Apply

-Students must earn a C or better in all coursework in the certificate, and may not take certificate courses Pass/Fail.
+Students must earn a C- or better in all coursework in the certificate, and may not take certificate courses Pass/Fail.
 The certificate requires 18-20 hours of coursework, including required courses and electives (but not including prerequisites).
 Core courses are offered each semester and Geography electives are offered at least once per year.
-If a student has fulfilled the Introductory Statistics requirement through AP coursework in high school, he or she would be eligible to take an additional elective.
-Students undertaking the Certificate as well as a GEOG minor must take at least 6-9 credits outside of GEOG GIS classes to satisfy the minor.
+Students undertaking the certificate as well as a GEOG minor can count no more than 9 credits from the GIS GEOG courses listed below toward the GEOG minor requirements.